Frameright/image-display-control-web-component/image-display-control/README.md

 [this TypeScript library](https://github.com/Frameright/image-display-control-metadata-parser).
 In fact we have created
 [this React component](https://github.com/Frameright/react-image-display-control)
-that combines that does all this for you.
+that does all this for you by serving the web component and running the TypeScript library either on your Node.js back-end or in the browser.

 Photographers, or anyone else, can use the
 [Frameright app](https://frameright.app/) to define and store image regions in